 For your safety, avoid starting or operating the engine in an enclosed area such as a garage.
 Your ATV's exhaust contains poisonous carbon monoxide gas which can collect rapidly in an enclosed area and cause illness or death.

 Preparation

-- 1. Before starting, select a level surface and lock the parking brake (page 32). - 2.
-Turn the fuel valve (1) and ignition switch (2) to ON (~~).
+- 1. Before starting, select a level surface and lock the parking brake (page 38). - 2.
+Turn the ignition switch (1) ON ( 1).

 Confirm the following: